 But the choices can be overwhelming!
 We have several types at our house and as our needs change.
 Our lunch containers change too which helps make bringing lunch to school a bit easier.
 If you ask my kids, they’ll tell you I have a bit of a lunch container obsession, so I’ve seen and purchased ALL types of containers over the years.

-Qualities to Look For in Choosing Reusable Lunch Containers
+What to Look For When Choosing Reusable

 Durability.
 With nearly daily use and washing, durability is key.
 Look for how easily lids come on and off or how hinges work.
 Check the seals also.
 Do they seem like they will be leak proof?